soniabr/Projekt/README.md

 ## General Introduction

 The segregation of people in living areas of cities is a well known phenomena which was investigated strongly for the case of blacks and whites living in the US.
 Because we are living in Zürich we would like to find out more about the social situation here.
 Zürich is a multi cultural city, many people from different origins and social backgrounds are living here.
-Thats why we would like to find out what makes people choose the part they live in.
-The combination of circumstances of people and the characteristics of places makes it a complex problem.
-In order to investigate this interactions, we will create a general model based on the data of Zürich that takes the peoples origin, age and family state into account.
+Thats why we would like to find out what makes people choose where they want to live.
+A combination of circumstances and characteristics of people makes this it a complex problem.
+In order to investigate this interactions, we will create a general model based on the data of Zurich that takes the peoples origin, age and family state into account.

 ## The Model